Outlier detection in state-space models using mean-shift penalisation

 \subsection{Selecting the tuning parameter $\lambda$}

-To select an appropriate tuning parameter $\lambda$, we propose using the Bayesian information criterion (BIC) \citep{schwarz1978}.
+To select an appropriate tuning parameter $\lambda$, we propose to use the Bayesian information criterion (BIC) \citep{schwarz1978}.

 We start by constructing a sequence of $J$ equally-spaced possible values from $\lambda_{\text{min}}$ to $\lambda_{\text{max}}$.
-For the simulation studies in Section \ref{sec:simulations}, we take $J = 20$, but for the animal tracking applications in Section \ref{sec:application}, we take $J = 50$.
-From equation \eqref{eq:thresholding_rule}, $\lambda$ can be seen as a standardised threshold for determining whether or not an observation should be flagged as an outlier.
+From equation \eqref{eq:thresholding_rule}, $\lambda$ can be interpreted as a standardised threshold for determining whether or not an observation should be flagged as an outlier.
 As such, if $\lambda = 3$, then observations that are at least 3 Mahalanobis distance units away (after adjusting for expected error variance) from their predicted location should be flagged as outliers.
 This interpretation makes it easier to construct a sequence of candidate $\lambda$ values.

 Based on initial experimentation, we recommend starting the sequence at $\lambda_{\text{min}} = 2$ since too low values of $\lambda$ can result in too many timepoints being flagged as outlying; solutions flagging close to 50\% of the timepoints as outlying are unfavourable since outlier-robust methods are only sensible for contamination rates less than 50\%.